danbev/learning-ai/notes/gptq.md

 quantanised model.
 This means that the model is trained with 32-bit precision and then quantanised to 8-bit precision sometime afterward.

+### GPTQ
+Layer-wise quantanisation.
+This is a type of quantanisation that quantanises each layer of the model separately.
+This is different to other quantanisation methods that quantanise the entire model at once.
+TODO: Add details about how this works.
+I did not do this in the past as I did not have access to a GPU and thought that I would just be using llama.cpp quantize example to quantanise the model.
+But now that I have access to a GPU I can quantanise the model using GPTQ.

 #### GGML (Georgi Gerganov Machine Learning)
 GGML models are optimized for `CPU`s.
 So the inference is done on CPUs and is faster on CPUS.
 The models can be slightly larger than GPTQ models.